blakeblackshear/frigate/docs/docs/frigate/hardware.md

 Frigate supports the Hailo-8l M.2 card on any hardware but currently it is only tested on the Raspberry Pi5 PCIe hat from the AI kit.

-The inference time for the Hailo-8L chip at time of writing is round 17-21 ms for the SSD MobileNet Version 1.
+The inference time for the Hailo-8L chip at time of writing is around 17-21 ms for the SSD MobileNet Version 1 model.

 ## What does Frigate use the CPU for and what does it use a detector for?
 (ELI5 Version)